kerberos-io/vault/kubernetes/README.md

 ### Proceed with managed Kubernetes

 Now you're done with installing the self-hosted prerequisites, you should be able to proceed with the [A. Managed Kubernetes](#a-managed-kubernetes) section.
 This will install all the remaining resources.

-Next to persisting your recordings, recycling up is evenly important.
-Recycling avoids your disks being filled up with recordings and locking up the entire OS and cluster, and also important helps you to reduce costs.
-Recycling is managed through a recycle service called Kerberos Vault Recycle, which you can use to remove recordings based on different rules.